hantsy/micronaut-sandbox/docs/gs/jakarta-data.md

 customerRepository.findByAddressCityLike("New%", PageRequest.of(1, 10, true));
 ```

-> [!NOTE]
+> [!WARNING]
 > Jakarta Data uses 1-based pagination, so page numbers start at 1 instead of 0.
+As a developer, I had been familiar with 0-based pagination in projects for several years.
+It is better to let developers make the decision.
+For details, check the related discussion: [jakarta/data#941](https://github.com/jakartaee/data/issues/941).

 Another compelling aspect of Jakarta Data is its support for lifecycle-based methods that automatically infer the entity type from method parameters or return types.
 This allows you to define flexible, free-form interfaces for performing simple CRUD operations on your entities, without being tied to a specific repository abstraction.